Economy of Panama: Economic history

 The United States started to pursue Noriega, culminating in sanctions that froze Panama's assets in the United States, and because Panama used the US dollar it was forced to default on its IMF debt in 1987.
 Economic turmoil in the country included a general strike and the banking system closing down for two months.
 The United States invaded Panama in 1989 and forced the surrender of Noriega.
 Panama regained access to IMF funds in 1992.

 After taking office in 1994, President Ernesto Perez Balladares instituted an economic liberalization program designed to liberalize the trade regime, attract foreign investment, privatize state-owned enterprises, institute fiscal discipline.
 After two years of near-stagnation, there was strong GDP growth in 1997–1998.
 The most important sectors which drove growth were the Panama Canal and the shipping and port activities of the Colón Free Trade Zone.

 During the Moscoso administration beginning in 1999, Moscoso attempted to strengthen social programs.
 Moscoso's administration successfully handled the Panama Canal transfer and was effective in the administration of the Canal.

 Under the Martín Torrijos administration beginning in 2004, Panama continued strong economic growth and initiated the 2007–2016 Panama Canal expansion project.
 The canal expansion doubled the waterway capacity.
 Strong economic performance had reduced the national poverty level to 29% in 2008.

 In 2008, Panama had the second most unequal income distribution in Latin America.
 The Torrijos government implemented tax reforms, as well as social security reforms, and backed regional trade agreements and development of tourism.
 Not a CAFTA signatory, Panama in December 2006 independently negotiated a free trade agreement with the US.

-In May 2009, Ricardo Martinelli was elected president, and promised to promote free trade, establish a metro system, and complete the expansion plan for the Panama Canal.
+In May 2009, Ricardo Martinelli was elected president, and promised to promote free trade, establish a metro system in Panama City, and complete the expansion plan for the Panama Canal.

-Panama's economic role has been compared to that of Singapore: commentators have described the country as "the Singapore of central America", although Panama's involvement in the Odebrecht scandal has dealt a blow to official attempts to market Panama using this expression.
+Panama's economic role has been compared to that of Singapore: commentators have described the country as "the Singapore of Central America", although Panama's involvement in the Odebrecht scandal has dealt a blow to official attempts to market Panama using this expression.